Where the love of cricket begins

 The developmental science is clear: a child’s sustained attention span broadly tracks their age in minutes.
 A five-year-old can concentrate meaningfully for about five minutes at a stretch; a seven-year-old, seven.
 Our sessions are structured around short, intensive rotations — no standing around, no queuing, and no wasted time.
 Every child gets two carousel stations and a match every single week.

 We genuinely believe we get more quality coaching into 40 minutes than most programmes deliver in 90.
-Jason has seen first-hand what 90-minute junior sessions look like elsewhere — children standing around, losing focus, drifting off to play with the dog behind the boundary.
-That’s not coaching.
-That’s childcare with a cricket bat.
+Longer sessions often mean more standing around, more queuing, more drifting off — not more learning.
+Every minute of a Cricket Tikes session is coached.

 Every session follows the same professional structure.